Crystal Planet

-Crystal Planet is the seventh studio album by the guitarist Joe Satriani, released on March 3, 1998, by Epic Records.
+Crystal Planet is the seventh studio album by the American guitarist Joe Satriani, released on March 3, 1998, by Epic Records.
 It was his first album to be released on Epic, whereas his previous six albums were released by Relativity Records.
 Crystal Planet reached No. 50 on the U.S. Billboard 200 and remained on that chart for eight weeks, as well as reaching the top 100 in five other countries.
-"Ceremony" was released as a single, reaching No. 28 on Billboards Mainstream Rock chart and featuring Satriani's first recorded use of a seven-string guitar, namely the Ibanez Universe.
-"A Train of Angels" was nominated for Best Rock Instrumental Performance at the 1999 Grammy Awards, Satriani's ninth such nomination.
+"Ceremony" was released as a single, reaching No. 28 on Billboards Mainstream Rock chart and featuring Satriani's first recorded use of a seven-string guitar, the Ibanez Universe.
+"A Train of Angels" was nominated for Best Rock Instrumental Performance at the 1999 Grammy Awards, Satriani's ninth nomination.